AllenCellModeling/actk/CONTRIBUTING.md

 helps, and credit will always be given.

 ## Get Started!
 Ready to contribute?
-Here's how to set up `ack` for local development.
+Here's how to set up `actk` for local development.

-1. Fork the `ack` repo on GitHub.
+1. Fork the `actk` repo on GitHub.

 1. Clone your fork locally:

     ```bash
-    git clone git@github.com:{your_name_here}/ack.git
+    git clone git@github.com:{your_name_here}/actk.git
     ```

 1. Install the project in editable mode.
 (It is also recommended to work in a virtualenv or anaconda environment):

     ```bash
-    cd ack/
+    cd actk/
     pip install numpy
     pip install -e .[dev]
     ```